Azure/AppService/_posts/2020-06-09-NET Framework 4.8 is coming to App Service.md

 You can confirm your webapp's current .NET Framework version by following these quick steps.

-To see if your apps have been updated after we begin the platform update, check which .NET Framework version is in use by using the
+To see if your apps have been updated after we begin the platform update, check which .NET Framework version is in use by using the console.

 1. Open the **Console** feature under **Development Tools** in the App Service blade of your Azure Portal.